I Came By: All you need to know about first film release from Netflix’s UK features slateAug 4 | 1 min read

 A bit like old favourite The Real World, a group of strangers move in as housemates in Tokyo (although in some series, they’re not in Tokyo… you really do just have to watch it) and we see their lives develop until eventually, one by one they decide to move on and are replaced.
 Which confusingly happens mid-series, with each season running for months on end.

 Once you’ve binged a fair bit of Terrace House, the confusion and trying to keep up with the subtitles sort of washes over you and it becomes a relaxing look at a group of ambitious people who almost never confront each other, cooking lots and lots of food.

 Episodes are interspersed with a lively celebrity commentary that serves to make things both more and less clear, in equal measure.

-Six seasons of Terrace House are available on Netflix
+Terrace House Parts 1 & 2 are available on Netflix

 The reboot of Queer Eye has been one of Netflix’s biggest successes with a brand new gang of experts looking to bring out the best in their subjects.

 Each episode, a guest whose appearance and home are sorely in need of sprucing up gets the Queer Eye treatment, but with much more heart and empathy than your usual makeover show.